Ultimate Guide to Squat Technique

 The problem with the squat is many who attempt the motion do so with improper technique.
-Knee blow outs, back injury and serious muscle tears ensue with a poorly formed squat, particularly of the weighted variety.
+Knee blowouts, back injuries, and serious muscle tears ensue with a poorly formed squat, particularly of the weighted variety.
 A solid squat is only as good as the form used to execute it and with that, it’s ideal to learn the right technique and use it before implementing this exercise into your repertoire.

 Step 1: Equipment

 Choose your equipment wisely.
 Weighted squats are best done with a straight bar, set in a squat rack or Smith machine.
 The squat rack uses vertical posts with horizontal bar catchers.
 The squat rack also makes it easy to unrack and rack the bar for a quick dismount.

 The Smith machine squat uses cable-type guides along with a cage.
 It is more restrictive and doesn’t incorporate the stabilizer muscles like a free weight squat but still serves the purpose of safety.
 Novices might do well starting with a Smith machine, whereas a pro lifter can advance to the squat rack.
 For light lifters, dumbbells are useful but if you do not have proper form, it’s a good idea to stick with a guided system first.
 For safety, ask a partner to spot your squats as you increase the weight.